-- c) Committee members that have served a maximum three consecutive terms should stand down for: one years before they are eligible to stand for election again.
+- c) Committee members that have served a maximum three consecutive terms should stand down for one (tick) two (tick) three (tick) years before they are eligible to stand for election again.

-- a) The Committee shall consist of no more than fifteen (15) members, who shall retire annually, but shall be eligible for re-election.
+- a) The Committee shall consist of no more than five (5) members, who shall retire annually, but shall be eligible for re-election.

 - b) The committee shall have the power to delegate authority to sub-committees, working parties or coordinators, consisting of one or more committee or Association members.